mvaganov/CmdLineAsteroids/notes.md

 ### voice
 My code also breaks Open-Closed in principle:
 I did create small classes, and extend them.
 However, I wrote these classes expecting you will refactor the code yourself.
 	I want you to modify the code, and make your own design changes.
 Then it will be your code.
+Your empowerment is a specific goal of mine.
-	And crucially, I want you to make mistakes by making your own changes.
+	I also want you to make mistakes by making your own changes.
 Making those mistakes is how you will learn the most.
+	Also, there is a lot of internal data and functionality that I want leave exposed, because that will enable more flexible prototyping, and more efficient data flows.
+This is especially true for data structures that impact gameplay and user interface.

 If I were more strict about Open-Closed, I would have turned all public members into properties, added the virtual keyword to many methods and properties, and maybe some XML documentation identifying what kind of extensions I expect.
+That isn't useful work for you, and it isn't useful for me either.

-Strict adherence to the Open-Closed principle has subtle performance costs.
+Strict adherence to the Open-Closed principle also has subtle performance costs.
 At runtime, virtual functions are more expensive than normal methods.
+Get and Set functions can force pointless processing overhead, and cognitive load.
-And during development time, more written code is more cognitive load.
+And during development time, more written code in general is more cognitive load.

-Personally, I think strict adherence to Open-Closed is better for mostly finished business software, after design decisions have almost all been made, when libraries should be shared with partner businesses, and performance loss is negligible because there isn't a real-time loop.
+Personally, I think strict adherence to Open-Closed is better for mostly finished business software, after design decisions have almost all been made.
+Focus on Open-Closed if code libraries should be shared with partners who don't want to know implementation details, and performance loss is negligible because there isn't a real-time loop.

 ### scene
 highlight 'L Liskov Substitution'

 ### voice
 My code will not strictly adhere to the Liskov Substitution Princicple:
-I want to take advantage of good polymorphism, but strict adherence to Liskov Substitution creates inefficient code full of type verification that is prepared for inheritance.
+I want to take advantage of good polymorphism for conceptual clarity, but I also acknowledge that has downsides.
+There are subtle performance costs for virtual functions and reflection that are helpful to avoid in game development.
+Also, very strict adherence to Liskov Substitution requires type verification if you want to avoid bugs effectively, which can lead to real inefficiencies.
-	Careless inheritance decisions can also create security vulnerabilities, because virtual functions can allow new code to execute in an old system.
+Also, careless inheritance decisions can create security vulnerabilities, because virtual functions can allow new code to execute in an old system.
-	The `sealed` keyword exists to prevent much of this kind of security vulnerability.
+	The `sealed` keyword exists specifically to prevent much of this kind of security vulnerability.
+And the `sealed` keyword also prevents code reuse.

-One approach to maintain Liskov Substitution is to avoid inheritance entirely, and create classes that extend functionality with lambda expressions and extra meta-data.
+One approach to maintain Liskov Substitution is to minimize inheritance and Object Oriented Programming in general.
+	An old technique called a 'plex' has become more popular recently under the name 'fat struct', which defines large structures with an integer type ID and meta-data, changing functionality with switch statements or function pointers.
 	I will be doing this myself with `MobileObject`.
-	Duck Typing, which is an object design pattern that Python, JavaScript, and Lua use, is an extreme of this design.
+Duck Typing is an object design pattern that Python, JavaScript, and Lua use, which adheres to Liskov Substitution on accident.
+	That pattern has scalability problems with performance and complexity, but it can be very useful when extremely dynamic programming is desired more than performant programming.

 ### scene
 highlight 'I Interface Segregation'

 ### voice
 My code will bend the Interface Segregation Principle:
-I'm not going to make fine-grained Interface separations.
-I won't need them in practice, and writing them will the increase complexity of this tutorial for little gain.
+I'm not going to make fine-grained Interface separations because writing them will the increase complexity of this tutorial for little gain.
 For example, it is possible that not all GameObjects will need a position.
-But I don't want an additional `IHasPosition` interface.
+But I don't want an additional `IHasPosition` interface that is separate from `IGameObject`.

 ### scene
 highlight 'D Dependency Inversion'

 ### voice
-My code already uses several kind of Singletons, which is a gross violation of the Dependency Inversion Principle.
+My code already uses several kinds of Singletons, which is a gross violation of the Dependency Inversion Principle.
-	To be clear, I hate the fact that my code relies on singletons.
-They are like global variables, which create hidden dependencies that are difficult to extract or reason about, and make the code difficult to share across projects.
+	To be clear, I dislike the fact that my code relies on singletons.
+	Convenient static access will often result in technical debt.
+Like global variables, these create hidden dependencies that are difficult to extract or reason about as the project gets bigger.
+	Singletons also make code difficult to share across projects.
-	If multi-threading gets involved, Singletons can create nightmarish bugs.
+	If multi-threading gets involved, Singletons, like global variables, can create nightmarish bugs that can only be solved with heavy-handed semaphores.
 	In short, singletons make a brittle design, limiting future functionality.
-	I did intentionally write every singleton class to be able to substitute it's the static instance for another one, to help enable prototyping interesting designs later.
+	I did intentionally write singleton classes to be able to substitute the static instance for another instance, to help enable prototyping interesting designs later.
+This opens the door to a singleton-less design later.
-	And I acknowledge that convenient static access will probably result in technical debt.
-		If I was serious about those specialized designs, I would not use singletons.
-To be clear, I wrote singletons because I accept them as well understood utilities, as extensions of the programming environment more than program features.
+To be clear, I wrote classes as singletons because I accept their functionality as well understood utilities, more as extensions of the programming environment than software features.
 I also expect to enforce single-threading for game logic, reducing design costs of singletons.
-I explicitly accept the design costs of Singletons, as many other game engines do (like Unity).
+I explicitly accept the design costs of Singletons, as do many other game engines do (like Unity).
+My ability to rapidly prototype is simply that important.

-If I did want to create code that didn't use a `Time` singleton, designed with Dependency Inversion in mind, I would:
-	Create an interface for `Time` objects, like `ITime` Give every instance of an object that uses `Time` a reference to a `ITime` object Populate that `ITime` object reference on initialization, probably in a factory method I would also have properties to query and change the Time instance at runtime.
+To create code without singletons, I would:
+	create an interface type for each singleton each class using the singleton would have it's own reference to the interface I would populate the interface variable in a factory method.
-	All of this would provide no real value for my current game design.
+	And all of this would provide no real user experience value for my current game design.
+		Functionally, it would hurt performance by increasing memory usage with duplicate references to the same object, and also slow down my programming at the same time.

+This discussion about SOLID principles has been a bit of an opinionated rant.
+I want to include exactly this kind of content in my educational tutorial because I believe this is extremely valuable for junior developers to be exposed to.
+It's important to know that not all rules are worth following.
+Rules are for people who don't know any better.
+Once you understand the reason for the rules, you will know when you can ignore them, for everyone's benefit.

+### scene
+'the more you know' rainbow, except the text is 'invisible wizard knowledge'

+### voice
 Lets get to implementing some interfaces.

 ---